OSU-MC/Open-Response/docs/DEPLOYMENT.md

 Now select "Create instance" at the bottom of this page.

 Once the instance has been started, click on the shell icon.
-This should open a shell connecting you to the instance without having to setup any keys on your end.
+This should open a shell connecting you to the instance without having to set up any keys on your end.

 ### Getting a Static IP